pixelastronauts/nitrogen/README.md

 ## ⚡ Basic Usage

-Nitrogen features two custom modules for [Shopify](https://github.com/rylanharper/nitrogen/blob/master/modules/shopify) and [Klaviyo](https://github.com/rylanharper/nitrogen/blob/master/modules/klaviyo), located in the `/modules` folder.
+Nitrogen features custom modules for [Shopify](https://github.com/rylanharper/nitrogen/blob/master/modules/shopify), [Analytics](https://github.com/rylanharper/nitrogen/blob/master/modules/analytics), and [Klaviyo](https://github.com/rylanharper/nitrogen/blob/master/modules/klaviyo), located in the `/modules` folder.
 The Shopify module, in particular, lets you connect to both the Storefront API and Admin API at the same time, which is ideal for building complex storefronts that may use Shopify to act a database in some way (think wishlist functionality or unique customer account features).

 > [!TIP]
 > Read the official Nuxt Author Module Guide to learn how to create and manage your own modules!